lukesteensen/telemetry/README.md

 that same address.
 The current sensors are 5a, 5b, 5c, and 5d, but there are some system devices sharing the bus as well.

+## Software Description

+The software running on the BeagleBone consists of an application software with two distinct components, a static file server and a WebSocket publish/subscribe server.

+The static file server is based off of the [node-static][10] module and handles serving all of the files in the public folder, including the HTML, CSS, and Javascipt files used to build the dashboard page.

+The publish/subscribe server is based on [Faye][11] and uses WebSockets to allow pushing data in realtime to the web page.

+Our application server loops over the array of available sensors (described next) at a given frequency, reading their values and publishing the data to over the appropriate channel.

+The client web page uses Javascript to subscribe to these data updates, adding data to the relevant graphs in realtime, without any need to refresh in the browser.
+The graphs are made with help from the [Smoothie.js][12] charting library.

 [1]: http://beagleboard.org/bone
 [2]: http://192.168.1.101:8080
 [3]: http://i.imgur.com/yOSW3.pngWiTOe